If the audio doesn’t work, check out YouTube.

 3 Countries Away From Home

-I had the pleasure of interviewing a friend of mine who has led an interesting international life and how he was able to master three languages in such a short time span!
+I had the pleasure of interviewing a friend of mine who is multilingual and has led an interesting international life and how he was able to master three languages in such a short time span!

 Originally from France, my friend has been able to live extended periods of time in the United States, Canada, and Mexico.